As an Amazon Associate we earn from qualifying purchases.

 When it comes to doing tricks, regular skateboards are the clear winner; there’s no contest.
 The reason being is that electric skateboards may have some design elements or decorative features in order to make them look good- but they don’t have the necessary curves and design aesthetics that help with executing tricks.

 And then there’s the weight.
 Electric boards are significantly heavier than regular skateboards, making it difficult to maneuver and flip when attempting tricks.
-What’s more, standard skateboards give you manual speed control and braking flexibility which simply isn’t available with a heavier electric board -two absolutely essential components for pulling off impressive tricks.
+What’s more, standard skateboards give you manual speed control and braking flexibility which simply isn’t available with a heavier electric board -two essential components for pulling off impressive tricks.

 All this considered, it’s easy to see why regular skateboards come out on top in terms of performing tricks.